userfront/guide/all/docs/api-client.md

 ::::
 :::::

-#### Alternate response - (if tenant requires MFA)
+#### Alternate response: MFA - First factor code

 ::::: row
 :::: left

-If your tenant requires multi-factor authentication (MFA), the response will be a `firstFactorCode` and available MFA options.
+Response when tenant requires MFA.

-The `firstFactorCode` will be required in order to request & submit a verification code via the MFA endpoints.
-See [Multi-factor authentication](#multi-factor-authentication) for more information on how to request & submit a verification code.
+See [Multi-factor authentication - First factor code](#first-factor-code) for more information on how to request & submit a security code using the information in this response.

 ::::
 :::: right

-<response-json-custom title="Response (if tenant requires MFA)" :response="{ message: 'OK', result: {
+<response-json-custom title="Response (MFA - First factor code)" :response="{ message: 'OK', result: {
   mode: 'live',
   firstFactorCode: '304a8def-651c-4ab2-9ca0-1e3fca9e280a',
   allowedStrategies: ['securityCode'],